mlewis7127/qldbguide/content/docs/demo/architecture.md

 ![QLDB Demo Architecture](/images/qldbdemo-architecture.png)

 The Web UI is a `React` application built using the `Amplify` framework that gets deployed to `S3` (and `CloudFront`).
 It uses the pre-built UI components to create the entire authentication flow.
 This utilises the `withAuthenticator` as a higher-order Component (`HoC`) that wraps `AmplifyAuthenticator`.
-It also ensures that a user has to be authenticated e.g. have logged in.
+It also ensures that a user has to be authenticated.
+When the user creates an account, they will automatically be setup in the `Cognito User Pool`

+The `API Gateway` component acts as the gatekeeper to all backend services.
+By default API Gateway implements an account level rate limit.
+This is further broken down by setting specific request throttling limits on each API in the stage.
+A WAF ACL is also configured with a rate-based rule by IP address.

+The `API Gateway` uses an `Authorizer` to control access to the API using the `Cognito User Pool`.
+This means that a user must be signed in to the web application to make a request.
+The React app gets the users current session using `Auth.currentSession()` which returns a `CognitoUserSession` object which contains a JWT `accessToken`, `idToken`, and `refreshToken`.
+It then calls `getIdToken().getJwtToken()` on the `CognitoUserSession` object, and sets this as the bearer token in the `Authorization` header of the HTTP request.

+The user pool access token contains claims about the authenticated user, a list of the user's groups, and a list of scopes.
+The purpose of the access token is to authorize API operations in the context of the user in the user pool.
+The access token is represented as a JSON Web Token (JWT).
+The JWT signature is a hashed combination of the header and the payload.
+Amazon Cognito generates two pairs of RSA cryptographic keys for each user pool.
+One of the private keys is used to sign the token. `API Gateway` verifies the signature of the JWT token to make sure it is valid.

+`API Gateway` use proxy integration to route authorized requests to the relevant `Lambda` function.
+A separate `Lambda` function is used to ensure adoption of the least privilege principle.
+A set of `Lambda` functions are used to update `QLDB` as the source of truth for Bicycle Licence information.

+At the same time as `QLDB` is updated, `QLDB Streams` is configured to publish all changes onto a `Kinesis Data Stream`. `Lambda` functions are used to subscribe to the data stream, and then to update either `DynamoDB` or `Elasticsearch` with the relevant information, to show how streams processing provides an event driven architecture.